 Want to earn more money!!!

-You can sell a veteran’s home even if the offer is not enough to payoff the loan.
+You can sell a veteran’s home even if the offer is insufficient to pay off the loan.
 What’s holding you back?

 Here’s what you need to do: